coreui/coreui-vue/packages/docs/components/offcanvas.md

 ### Static backdrop

-If you set a `backdrop` to `static`, your React offcanvas component will not close when clicking outside of it.
+If you set a `backdrop` to `static`, your Vue offcanvas component will not close when clicking outside of it.

 ::: demo
 <CButton color="primary" @click="() => { visibleWithStaticBackdrop = !visibleWithStaticBackdrop }">Toggle static offcanvas</CButton>